Are Lilies Poisonous to Cats? Absolutely

 What to do if your cat has been poisoned

-Even with aggressive medical treatment, cats may die within 2 to 3 days of lily ingestion.
+Even with aggressive medical treatment, it is important to recognize that cats may succumb to this toxicity and die within 2 to 3 days of lily ingestion.
 If you think your cat was poisoned, call your veterinarian, emergency animal clinic, or the ASPCA Animal Poison Control Center (888-426-4435) immediately for life-saving advice.

 Don’t forget: You can’t induce vomiting in cats at home safely, so an emergency vet visit is a must!